 If you or a loved one have suffered an injury or illness due to a defective or dangerous product, contact Thomas J. Henry.
 Over two decades of experience handling a multitude of defective product cases and extensive legal and financial resources allow us to provide our clients with truly dynamic legal representation.
 Thomas J. Henry has a proven track record of achieving real results for clients devastated by recalled products.

 Let us help you recover the compensation you are entitled to.
-Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
 Contact us today for a free case review.